jannikls/jannikls.github.io/notes/bookshelf.md

 17. Paul Valery -- [The Conquest of Ubiquity](https://mtyka.github.io//make/2015/09/12/the-conquest-of-ubiquity.html)
 18. Tom Wolfe -- [Sorry, But Your Soul Just Died](https://www3.nd.edu/~afreddos/courses/43151/WolfeSoulDied.php.htm)

-On History.
-1. The Storm Before the Storm
-2. The Final Pagan Generation

 On New Economics.
 1. Joseph Schumpeter.
 Kapitalismus, Sozialismus und Demokratie.
 1. Jonathan Nitzan & Shimshon Bichler -- Capital as Power.
 1. Hayek

+On The History of Financial Institution.
+1. The House of Morgan
+1. The Money Machine
+1. Liar's Poker
+1. More Money than God

+History of 20th Century Industrial Capitalism
+1. Ron Chernow -- Titan
+1. Alfred Chandler -- Scale and Scope

 On Political Philosophy, History, and Technology.
 1. Martin Heidegger -- [The Question Concerning Technology](https://www2.hawaii.edu/~freeman/courses/phil394/The%20Question%20Concerning%20Technology.pdf)